ADV - Phenology Observation Training

 We need motivated nature observers and teachers!

-Come join a team of dedicated “citizen scientists” and help with a statewide effort to study the phenological changes in the Central Minnesota landscape.
+Come join a team of dedicated “citizen scientists” and help with a statewide effort to study the phenological changes in the Northern Minnesota’s landscape.
 Climate change can be observed outside your back door as the forests, prairies and wildlife go through yearly seasonal variations.
-Participants will learn about phenology, help determine key species to observe, promote the development of a phenology program for schools with application for classroom podcasts and contribute to a national website that is tracking these changes.
-They will learn the protocols for a number of species and how to access the Nature’s Notebook website to enter data.
-The goal is to build a team of volunteers and educators to enter phenological data over the next 5 years.
-Data will be shared with the Abbey Arboretum visitors through a variety of platforms. https://www.usanpn.org/mnpn/home
+Participants will learn about phenology, help determine key species to observe, promote the development of a phenology program for schools with application for class visits to National Wildlife Refuges and contribute to a national website that is tracking these changes.
+They will learn the protocols for a number of species and how to access the Natures Notebook website to enter data.
+The goal is to build a Northwestern team of volunteers and educators to enter phenological data over the next 5 years at Tamarac National Wildlife Refuges.
+Data will be shared with Refuge visitors through a variety of platforms. https://www.usanpn.org/mnpn/home Instructors: Rebecca Montgomery and Chris Buyarski, U of MN Forestry Department, and Stephan Carlson, U of MN Extension.

-The day will include both indoor classroom activates, PowerPoint, and outdoor observations, photo opportunities, walking in the woods, lunch, coffee, and snacks.
-Dress for April weather, bring a tablet or laptop and camera if you have them but it is not necessary.
+Includes: The day will include both indoor classroom activates, PowerPoint, and outdoor observations, photo opportunities, walking in the woods, lunch, coffee, and snacks.
+Dress for July weather, bring a tablet or laptop and camera if you have them but it is not necessary.
 Wi-fi will be available.
-Please upload the “Nature's Notebook” to your laptop or iPad before you come.

 The course cost is $50 and includes course manuals and supplies.